DepartureLV/blog-preview-card-main/README.md

 ### What I learned

-I learned that <figure> tag can be used as self-contained content, potentially with an optional caption, which is specified using the <figcaption> element.
+I learned that 'Figure' tag can be used as self-contained content, potentially with an optional caption, which is specified using the 'figcaption' element.

 ```html
 <figure class="Head-container">